geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration_diff.md

 **Figure 1**: Training process of Music2Latent.
 The input sample is first encoded into a sequence of latent vectors.
 The latents are then upsampled with a decoder model.
-The consistency model is trained via consistency training, conditioned on the information coming from the cross connections.
+The consistency model is trained via consistency training, conditioned on the information coming from the cross connections (image source: {cite}`DBLP:journals/corr/abs-2408-06500`).

 In our example, we first transform the dataset into M2L representations on which we then train our diffusion model.
 This involves the following steps: